-Many California crime survivors experience stress and trauma after the crime-and endure a long period of recovery.
-Yet most do not receive support from victims services programs.
-This is particularly true for victims from vulnerable populations-youth (especially youth of color), low-income communities, immigrant populations and people with disabilities.
+Despite the fact that many California crime survivors experience stress and trauma after the crime-and endure a long period of recovery yet-most do not receive support from victims services programs.
+The majority of victims of crime experience trauma in the aftermath of crime, yet few receive help recovering.
+This is particularly true for victims from vulnerable populations-youth, especially youth of color, low-income communities, immigrant populations and people with disabilities.